browserengineering/book/book/accessibility.md

 ```

 Next, in `advance_tab`, we need to find out where the
-currently-focused element is in this list so we can move focus to the
+currently focused element is in this list so we can move focus to the
 next one.

 ``` {.python}